Fournier leads Magic over Cavs for 1st road win of season

+CLEVELAND (AP) — The short-handed Orlando Magic finally left a road arena with a victory.

-CLEVELAND (AP) — Evan Fournier scored a season-high 30 points and the short-handed Orlando Magic won on the road for first time this season, beating the Cleveland Cavaliers 116-104 on Wednesday night.
+Evan Fournier scored a season-high 30 points and the Magic won away from home for first time this season, beating the Cleveland Cavaliers 116-104 on Wednesday night.

+The Magic, playing without center Nikola Vucevic and forward Aaron Gordon, were 0-7 on the road going into the game.

+“The guys could have put their heads down and mailed it in at the end of a road trip, but they fought through it tonight,” Orlando coach Steve Clifford said.

-Orlando center Nikola Vucevic and forward Aaron Gordon both missed their third straight game with right ankle injuries, but the Magic didn’t need two of their top players.
+Vucevic and Gordon both missed their third straight game with right ankle injuries, but the Magic didn’t need two of their top players.

+“The way we came out with defense and playing hard, that’s a true test of character,” Fournier said.

+Not only has Cleveland lost eight of nine, Kevin Love’s sore back continues to be an issue.
+The veteran forward returned after missing two games but was limited to 24 minutes, scoring nine points and grabbing five rebounds.

+Cavaliers coach John Beilein said Love wasn’t himself and isn’t sure what the next step will be in dealing with the injury.

+“I have no idea how to interpret it yet,” Beilein said.
+“If you’ve had a bad back, from one day to another day you don’t know what it’s going to be like.
+He wants to go out there and give it his all.
+He wants to play even when he’s hurt.
+When he’s out there playing hurt but he can’t move the way he functionally needs to move, it’s not good for him and it’s not good for us.”
-Terrence Ross and Jonathan Isaac each scored 16 points for Orlando, which was 0-7 away from home going into the game.

-Orlando went ahead for good early in the second quarter and steadily built the lead.
+Terrence Ross and Jonathan Isaac each scored 16 points for Orlando, which went ahead for good early in the second quarter and steadily built the lead.

 Cleveland cut a 17-point deficit to 98-90 midway through the fourth, but Markelle Fultz and Mo Bamba hit 3-pointers on back-to-back possessions for the Magic.

 Fournier was 10 of 22 from the field and made all six of his free throws, falling two points shy of his career high.

-Cavs forward Kevin Love returned after missing two games because of a sore back and had nine points with five rebounds in 24 minutes.
-He went to the locker room early in the second half and returned briefly in the fourth quarter.

-Cleveland, which has lost eight of nine, committed a season-high 25 turnovers.
-Collin Sexton scored 20 points and rookie Darius Garland had 16.
+Cleveland committed a season-high 25 turnovers.
+Collin Sexton scored 20 points and rookie Darius Garland added 16, but also had eight turnovers.

 Orlando, which led by nine at halftime, used a 13-3 run to begin the third quarter to go ahead 72-55 for its biggest lead.
-The Magic maintained a double-figure lead for most of the second half.
+The Magic maintained a double-figure advantage for most of the second half.

-The game was tied at 27 after the first quarter, but Fournier scored 12 points in the second and Orlando built a 50-39 lead.
-The Magic went ahead by 12 in the opening seconds of the third period, prompting Cavaliers coach John Beilein to call a timeout.

 Vucevic averages a team-high 11.6 rebounds and is Orlando’s second-leading scorer at 17.1 points per game.
 Gordon averages 13.1 points and 6.2 rebounds.